 Andris Nelsons and the BSO’s ongoing series of recordings of the complete Shostakovich symphonies for Deutsche Grammophon, so far encompassing eleven of the fifteen symphonies, has earned three Grammy Awards for Best Orchestral Performance and one for Best Engineered Album.
-The next installment, featuring symphonies nos.
+The latest installment, featuring symphonies nos.
 1, 14, and 15 and the Chamber Symphony, Op.
 110a, was released in June 2021.
 Future releases will explore the composer’s concertos for piano, violin, and cello, and his monumental opera Lady Macbeth of the Mtsensk District.